AshrazRashid/WebRTC-Video-Chat/README.md

 5. **Check the server IP address:**

-   - Ensure the IP address in `App.tsx` matches your computer's local IP.
+   - Ensure the IP address in `.env` matches your computer's local IP
-   - Update the IP if necessary and restart the Metro bundler and server.
+   - Update the IP if necessary and restart the Metro bundler and server

 6. **Troubleshooting:**
-   - If the app fails to connect to the server, ensure both the device and computer are on the same network.
+   - If the app fails to connect to the server, ensure both the device and computer are on the same network
-   - Check for any firewall issues blocking port 3000.
+   - Check for any firewall issues blocking port 8080
-   - Verify the server is running and accessible from the device's browser.
+   - Verify the server is running and accessible from the device's browser

-## Step 3: Modify your app
+   - Ensure all required permissions are granted on the device

-Now that you have successfully run the app, let's make changes!
+## Features

-Open `App.tsx` in your text editor of choice and make some changes.
-When you save, your app will automatically update and reflect these changes — this is powered by [Fast Refresh](https://reactnative.dev/docs/fast-refresh).
+- Real-time video and audio communication

-When you want to forcefully reload, for example to reset the state of your app, you can perform a full reload:
+- Camera and microphone access

-- **Android**: Press the <kbd>R</kbd> key twice or select **"Reload"** from the **Dev Menu**, accessed via <kbd>Ctrl</kbd> + <kbd>M</kbd> (Windows/Linux) or <kbd>Cmd ⌘</kbd> + <kbd>M</kbd> (macOS).
+- Local network WebRTC connections
-- **iOS**: Press <kbd>R</kbd> in iOS Simulator.
+- Cross-platform support (Android and iOS)

-## Congratulations! :tada:
+## Dependencies

-You've successfully run and modified your React Native App. :partying_face:
+- react-native-webrtc

-### Now what?
+- socket.io-client

-- If you want to add this new React Native code to an existing application, check out the [Integration guide](https://reactnative.dev/docs/integration-with-existing-apps).
+- react-native-dotenv
-- If you're curious to learn more about React Native, check out the [docs](https://reactnative.dev/docs/getting-started).
+- express (server)

-# Troubleshooting
+- socket.io (server)

-If you're having issues getting the above steps to work, see the [Troubleshooting](https://reactnative.dev/docs/troubleshooting) page.
+## Contributing

-# Learn More
+1. Fork the repository

-To learn more about React Native, take a look at the following resources:
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)

-- [React Native Website](https://reactnative.dev) - learn more about React Native.
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-- [Getting Started](https://reactnative.dev/docs/environment-setup) - an **overview** of React Native and how setup your environment.
+4. Push to the branch (`git push origin feature/amazing-feature`)
-- [Learn the Basics](https://reactnative.dev/docs/getting-started) - a **guided tour** of the React Native **basics**.
+5. Open a Pull Request

-- [Blog](https://reactnative.dev/blog) - read the latest official React Native **Blog** posts.
+## License

-- [`@facebook/react-native`](https://github.com/facebook/react-native) - the Open Source; GitHub **repository** for React Native.
+This project is licensed under the MIT License - see the LICENSE file for details.